 top of page

 You've got the expertise.
 The offer is solid.
 Your client results speak for themselves.
+However, when potential clients visit your profile, website, or social media, something feels... off.

-Branding mistake pattern I've seen for 25 years
+The brand pattern I've seen for years

 I've audited many brands in my career as a creative director, and here's what I've learned: the pattern is always the same.